-Just beyond the ticket desk (on the 2nd Floor of the Millennium Point building) is The Street Gallery.
+Just beyond the ticket desk (on the 2nd Floor of the Millennium Point building) is The Street Gallery for example.
 This is home to an interactive recycling display which shows the process for breaking down materials used for everyday products and groceries and making them into new things.
+I love that now the boys are increasingly aware and interested in protecting our environment they gain more and more from this area.

 Beyond this gallery is Kids’ City.
-Designed for younger members of the family, it boasts a doctors’ surgery, a café, an animation studio, a water garden and a mechanics workshop to name but a few.
+Designed with children in mind, it boasts a doctors’ surgery, a café, an animation studio, a water garden and a mechanics workshop to name but a few.
+No matter where on the “when I grow up I want to be a…” scale we are, we find something that matches each of their current dreams.

-Venture upstairs and further attractions include the Planetarium, which has shows throughout the day for a small additional fee, and a range of futuristic exhibits.
+If you venture upstairs be sure to check out the Planetarium, which has shows throughout the day for a small additional fee, and don’t miss the futuristic exhibits.
 RoboThespian is very entertaining, there is an interactive programmable drum kit, and you can see how far modern medicine has progressed.

 On the ground floor level is a Discover the Past exhibit.
 Among the multiple exhibits in this section are a large steam locomotive, a Smethwick Engine (once used to pump water through Birmingham’s canal system) and a Spitfire which is suspended overhead.
-Our boys are becoming increasingly interested in this area of the museum.
-The robot ‘welding’ car parts captured their attention several times over on our most recent visit!
+Our boys are becoming increasingly interested in this area of the museum and I think it’s a lovely way to share a fascination with engineering and the history of the area, and to an extent the country.

-With over 200 hands-on displays, the Thinktank is a lovely family day out.
-We easily lose a day there, learning about science and the world around us, and I would highly recommend it.
+With over 200 hands-on displays, the Thinktank is a permanent feature on our annual days out list.
+We can easily lose a day there, learning about science and the world around us, and would highly recommend it.

 Which is your favourite science museum to visit as a family?